bmink/Dominos_House_Plans/README.md

 ![Front view of Domino's House](Pictures/IMG_0609.jpg)

 Plans for Domino's house has been a frequent request, so I'm providing whatever info I can here, free of charge.
-While these are not full step-by-step instructions, any woodworker of at least intermediate level should be able to look at the provided pictures, diagrams and text and build something similar.
+While these are not full step-by-step instructions, any woodworker of some experience should be able to look at the provided pictures, diagrams and text and build something similar.

 ## Criteria & Resources